Terms and Conditions

 15.4 Amendments

-The Provider reserves the right to modify or update these Terms for future transactions.
-For existing contracts, the Provider will notify the Customer in writing of any material proposed changes at least 4 weeks in advance.
+The Provider reserves the right to modify or update these Terms from time to time, and the latest version will be available at https://surfacd.com/terms-of-service.
+The Provider will notify the Customer in writing of any material changes to the Terms.
 Continued use of the Services after the effective date of an update constitutes acceptance of the updated Terms.
 If the Customer does not agree, the Customer's remedy is to cancel the subscription (effective end of billing period).

 15.5 Assignment